-You’ll want to clean your face twice a day: after you wake up in the morning to clear off the residue accumulated while you were sleeping, and at the end of the day to wash off everything that collected during the day.
+You’ll want to clean your face twice a day—after you wake up in the morning to clear off the residue accumulated while you were sleeping, and at the end of the day to wash off everything that collected during the day.
 You don’t need to clean your face more often than that unless you sweat heavily, for example during exercise.
 In that case, you should wash your face promptly afterwards because leaving sweat on your skin can lead to irritation.

 Cleaning your face helps you to feel fresh and prevents the buildup that can lead to breakouts.
 It’s important as the first step in your skincare routine so your skin is a clean slate for the next products you apply.

 The main thing to keep in mind about washing your face?
 Be gentle.
 No matter your skin type, you’ll want to find a cleanser that doesn’t contain harsh chemicals like alcohol, which dries out your skin.
 Use your fingertips, not a washcloth, to apply your cleanser.
-If your cleanser has effective ingredients, you shouldn’t need to scrub - doing so will simply irritate your skin and possibly break the tiny capillaries underneath.
-Use lukewarm water to rinse and (gently!) pat your face dry.
+If your cleanser has effective ingredients, you shouldn’t need to scrub.
+Doing so will simply irritate your skin and possibly break the tiny capillaries underneath.
+Use lukewarm water to rinse and gently pat your face dry.

+This is what we’re calling the category in between Cleanse and Moisturize.
+The truth is that there are many different types of products that you could choose to use here to improve the health and appearance of your skin.
+This part of your skincare routine can be dedicated to tackling your specific skincare issues and may change depending on whether it's part of your morning or nighttime routine.
+The best way to talk about this step is through examples.
 Let’s say you tend to wake up with puffy eyes.
 Now is the time to apply an under-eye serum to help cool and depuff that area.
 If you tend to have dull skin or hyperpigmentation (i.e. dark spots), you may want to consider a Vitamin C serum.
 If you have dry skin, use an extra hydrating serum.
 Or perhaps you have blackheads or ingrown hairs.
 In that case you will want to consider either a physical or chemical exfoliant to clear away the buildup of dead skin.
 In most cases, we recommend serums to brighten and hydrate in the morning and exfoliants at night.

 In this step in your morning routine, you’ll want to use a face sunscreen and an SPF lip balm that’s made to protect the very delicate skin of your lips.
 (If your day includes more full body exposure to the sun, your SPF routine needs to extend beyond your face.)
-We make daily face moisturizer with SPF so you can accomplish moisturizing and sun protection in one go.
+We make a daily face moisturizer with SPF so you can accomplish moisturizing and sun protection in one go.